 Providers must submit the appropriate modifier(s) from the Modifiers table for reimbursement purposes.
 Independently enrolled RNs or LVNs must include modifier U3 along with TD or TE for reimbursement purposes.

+Prior authorization is required for reimbursement of specialized services under the UA modifier.

+Table E: Modifiers